 - is six months or more behind the approximate age ranges for using speech sounds

-- gets frustrated about speaking - for example, he gets upset when he isn’t understood, has to repeat sounds or he stutters
+- gets frustrated about speaking – for example, she gets upset when she isn’t understood, has to repeat sounds or she stutters

 - has hearing loss.

-It’s important to remember that children develop language at different rates.
+Children develop speech at different rates.
 But you know your child best.
 You should seek help if you have any worries about your child’s speech development.

 Where to seek help for your child’s speech

 If you think your child has a speech disorder, consult a speech pathologist.
-You can visit a privately practising speech pathologist yourself, or a GP, paediatrician or child health nurse will be able to help you find one.
+You can visit a privately practising speech pathologist yourself, or a GP, paediatrician or child and family health nurse can help you find one.

 To locate a speech pathologist in your area, you can visit Speech Pathology Australia’s Find a Speech Pathologist page.